Annotated Research Proposal Template

 Most proposals get returned because the title, problem statement, objectives, framework, sample size, methods and analysis plan were built separately.
 This kit helps you build them in the order reviewers assess them.

-Build a full three-chapter proposal section by section, with guidance on what reviewers expect and what to remove before submission.
+Build a full three-chapter proposal section by section, with guidance on what academic and funder reviewers expect and what to remove before submission.

-Turn a rough study idea into a concise concept note for a supervisor, committee or funder.
+Turn a rough study idea into a concise concept note or expression of interest for a supervisor, committee, or a funding call with a short-form first stage.

-Clarify your outcome, factors and relationships before they become a confusing diagram.
+Clarify your outcome, factors and relationships before they become a confusing diagram, and reuse the logic when a funder asks for a results or theory-of-change framework.

-Write and defend the sample-size paragraph behind your calculation.
+Write and defend the sample-size paragraph behind your calculation, the paragraph reviewers use to judge whether the budget and timeline are realistic.

-Prepare a structured proposal presentation with guidance for common panel questions.
+Prepare a structured presentation for a proposal defence, a shortlisting interview or a funder pitch, with guidance for common panel questions.

 Build a clear problem statement with a negative state, evidence, consequences, gap and study purpose.

-Use the Concept Note Template to articulate what you want to study and why.
+Use the Concept Note Template to articulate what you want to study and why, whether the reader is a supervisor or a funding call.

 Use the bonus Problem Statement Builder to ground your idea in evidence and a clear gap.